muppet9010/Streamlabs-Rcon-Integration/README.md

 - Logging DaysLogsToKeep - How many days back of logs the program will keep. -1 keeps logs indefinitely.
 - Logging DebugLogging - If enhanced Debug logs are generated. true/false
-- Currency ApiLayerAccessKey - The Currency API key generated when wigning up to that free website.
+- Currency ApiLayerAccessKey - The Currency API key generated when signing up to the free currency API website.
 - Streamlabs SocketApiToken - Your streamlabs API key.
 This can be found on the streamlabs website under your account:
     1. login to streamlabs website.
     1. "Settings" on left hand menu.